Had a sudden craving for pasta with alfredo sauce? Decided you could make it perfectly on your first try?

 Answer: Well, in a proper amount both can be used without ending up with a thick sauce.
 You can add 50 grams of cream cheese and 1/4th cup of mozzarella to have a balance.

-We highly discourage you to reheat it.
+We highly discourage you to reheat pasta as there is nothing better than freshly homemade pasta that you can make now much easier.
 But if you really want to reheat, then just put it on a light bottom pan.
 And set the heat to low.
 Then simmer it once and turn off the stove.

 Well, if you guess that you won’t be needing all the sauce.
 Then you can save some sauce for later.
 Not mixing the sauce with pasta will not let it thicken.
 Because pasta starch makes it thicker.